ErikModica/ErikModica/README.md

-### Hi there👋
+### Hi there I'm Erik👋

-  I'm Erik Modica, a passionate Web Developer who has just recently joined the community.
+  A passionate Web Developer who has just recently joined the community.
 I graduated from Learning Fuze, a coding bootcamp in SoCal, in April of this year and would love to put       my new skills to the test.

   Tools I use for coding are:
     JavaScript, React, HTML5, CSS3, Node.js, PostgreSQL, Figma, Visual Studio Code, npm, Webpack